KostasBzn/BatchGuard_Obfuscator/README.md

 In the repository there is an `example.txt` file with simple commands that you can experiment by obfuscating and execute them.

+### System Requirements

+- **Operating System**: Windows
+- This tool is designed to run specifically on Windows environments.
+It may not work as expected on other operating systems such as Linux or macOS.

 ### Usage

 1. Clone the repository or download the files.